learn-co-curriculum/phase-1-intro-to-prototypal-inheritance/README.md

 ## Define "syntactic sugar"

 However, from JavaScript's perspective, ES2015 syntax is "syntactic sugar."
 This is a term that developers use to communicate "we made the thing easier to type and to read, but underneath, it's still doing something a lot more complicated."
-The object-oriented model that ES2015 "wallpapers over" or "covers up" or "makes more palatable" is the "prototypal object oriented" model that JavaScript _actually_ works in.
+The object-oriented model that ES2015 simplifies is the "prototypal object oriented" model that JavaScript _actually_ works in.

 ## Recognize that the Inheritance Model of JavaScript is Prototypal

-> **IMPORTANT**: It's a common interview question used to weed-out front end
+> **IMPORTANT**: This is a common interview question used to weed-out front end
 > developers.
 When asked what kind of inheritance model JavaScript has, boldly
 > and proudly say "Prototypal!"
 To demonstrate mastery of this vocabulary word,
 > you'll need to do the rest of the work in this section, though. :)